What Is LCP and How to Optimize Largest Contentful Paint

 <script src="/js/app.js" defer></script>

-Popular options:
+Solid options:

-- Cloudflare (free tier available)
+- Cloudflare β generous free tier

-- AWS CloudFront
+- AWS CloudFront β deep ecosystem integration

-- Bunny CDN (excellent value)
+- Bunny CDN β excellent value

-- Vercel Edge Network (for Next.js sites)
+- Vercel Edge Network β built in for Next.js sites

-Step 6: Optimize Server Response Time (TTFB)
+6. Reduce Server Response Time (TTFB)

-Reduce TTFB by:
+Bring TTFB down by:

-- Enabling server-side caching (Redis, Varnish)
+- Enabling server-side caching (Redis, Varnish, or full-page caching)

-- Using HTTP/2 or HTTP/3
+- Using HTTP/2 or HTTP/3 for multiplexed connections

-- Optimizing database queries
+- Optimizing slow database queries

 - Upgrading to a faster hosting provider

-<!-- WRONG: Do not lazy load the hero image -->
+<!-- WRONG: never lazy load the hero / LCP image -->

 <img src="/hero.webp" loading="lazy" alt="Hero banner" />

-<!-- CORRECT: Hero loads immediately, below-fold images are lazy -->
+<!-- CORRECT: hero loads immediately, below-fold images are lazy -->

 <img src="/hero.webp" fetchpriority="high" alt="Hero banner" />